 Federal Labor Law Posting Compliance Guide

-(OSHA) Job Safety and Health It’s the Law!
+Job Safety and Health It’s the Law!
+(OSHA)

 What?

 This Occupational Safety and Health Administration poster lists both employee and employer rights regarding workplace safety.
-This poster basically states that a worker has a right to a hazard free workplace.
+This poster generally states that a worker has a right to a hazard free workplace.
 It lists the OSHA phone number to call for information or to register a complaint.

 Who?

-Required for all employers in the U.S. unless the employer’s workplace is located in a state that operates an OSHA-approved state plan.
+Required for all employers in the U.S., unless the employer’s workplace is located in a state that operates an OSHA-approved state plan.

 Posting and Notice Requirements

-- Employers must display the poster in a conspicuous place where workers can see it
+• Employers must display the poster in a conspicuous place where workers can see it

-- OSHA requires that reproductions or facsimiles of the poster be at least 8.5 x 14 inches with 10-point type body and 32-point type heading
+• OSHA requires that reproductions or facsimiles of the poster be at least 8.5 x 14 inches with 10-point type body and 32-point type heading

-Fair Labor Standards Act (FLSA)
+Employee Rights under the Fair Labor Standards Act (FLSA)

 What?